Do accountants need FCA authorisation to refer clients for lending?

 What the FCA says

-The practical implication: sharing a partner link, submitting a referral form, or saying “you should speak to Fundably about your funding options” does not constitute regulated credit broking for most accountants.
+The practical implication: sharing a partner link, submitting a referral form or saying “you should speak to Fundably about your funding options” does not constitute regulated credit broking for accountants whose clients are predominantly UK Ltd-company SMEs.

 What requires FCA authorisation